ghga-de/milestones-docs/38-tokay-gecko/technical_specification.md

 - Implement publisher for deletion and population events
 - Needs to know about MASS and WPS DB and be able to query them
-- Invesigate: Communication with MASS DB might be possible through existing API
+- Investigate: Communication with MASS DB might be possible through existing API

 #### MASS: